modelscope/Katz/artifact_evaluation.md

 ### 1. Generate Test Images

-**We have cached the generated images.** Generating all images will take hours.
+**We have cached the generated images.** **And you can skip this step.** Generating all images will take hours.
 You can run the following command to generate images with different configurations.

 ```bash
 # Generate images with Katz (1 ControlNet, 2 LoRAs example)